Julian Carroll: Early life

-Carroll earned an Associate in Arts degree from Paducah Junior College in 1952.
+Carroll earned an Associate degree in Arts from Paducah Junior College in 1952.
 That summer, the family moved to Lexington where Carroll matriculated to the University of Kentucky.
 He funded his further education working for the Fayette County Agriculture Stabilization and Conservation Office.
 In 1954, he earned a Bachelor of Arts degree in political science, and in 1956, he earned a Bachelor of Laws degree.

 While in college, Carroll had received training through the Air Force Reserve Officer Training Corps.
 By graduation, he had risen to the rank of Commandant of Cadets, the highest rank of any student at the university.
 After graduation, he enlisted in the Air Force and was stationed at Carswell Air Force Base in Fort Worth, Texas.
 For three years, he served as an Air Force attorney, then returned to Paducah and joined the law firm of Reed, Scent, Reed, and Walton.
-He was active in civic affairs, including membership in the Jaycees and serving as charter president of the Paducah Optimists Club in 1962.
+He was active in civic affairs, including membership in the United States Junior Chamber and serving as charter president of the Paducah Optimist International in 1962.
 He was a frequent lay speaker in the Cumberland Presbyterian Church, and from 1966 to 1967, served as moderator for the Kentucky Synod.

 In January 1960, a group of local businessmen approached Carroll about leading a campaign to allow the Tennessee Valley Authority (TVA) to provide electricity to McCracken County.
-TVA could provide electricity at a much lower cost, but voters would first have to hold a public referendum on buying out Kentucky Utilities, the private power provider in the area.
+It was proposed that the TVA could provide electricity at a much lower cost, but voters would first have to hold a public referendum on buying out Kentucky Utilities, the private power provider in the area.
 Carroll agreed to lead the campaign, and nine months later, voters approved the buyout by a three-to-one margin.